Joy Morton: Morton Arboretum

 In 1922, Morton established the Morton Arboretum on 178 acre of land adjacent to his estate in Lisle, Illinois.
 Today, the Morton Arboretum has grown to 1700 acre.
 As Morton began to define the direction his arboretum should take, he sought the advice of Charles Sprague Sargent, the director of Harvard’s Arnold Arboretum.
 They agreed that the Morton Arboretum should exist to display woody plants that grow in temperate zones around the world, to educate the public about them, and to conduct research on their management and preservation.

 Arbor Lodge

 After his father's death, he hired the architect Jarvis Hunt to redesign and enlarge Arbor Lodge into a 52-room mansion and used it as his family's summer home.
-After he began his own arboretum, Morton honored his father by giving Arbor Lodge, the family estate known as the birthplace of Arbor Day, to the State of Nebraska as its first state park.
+After he began his own arboretum, Morton honored his father by giving Arbor Lodge, the family estate known as the birthplace of Arbor Day, to the state of Nebraska as its first state park.
 Arbor Lodge is officially known as Arbor Lodge State Historical Park and Arboretum.

+Personal life

+In 1880, Morton married Carrie Jane Lake, the daughter of Nebraska Supreme Court Judge George Lake.
+They had two children: